Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  For additional signalling of CMAF tracks belonging to the same switching set, the ingest source MAY set the alternate_group value in the
  TrackHeaderBox tkhd to a value that is the same for tracks belonging to the same switching set.
  This allows explicit signalling of tracks that do apply to switchingset constraints but do not belong to the same switching set.
- Alternatively one could signal switching explicitly by means outside of this specification.
+ Alternatively one could signal switching explicitly by means outside of this specification such as proprietary manifests.